The truth about probate advances

 6. Transparent Written Agreements

 Reputable probate cash advance companies provide clear, written contracts that spell out exactly how much you receive, what the company collects from the estate, and what happens in various scenarios.
-There are no hidden fees, no balloon payments, no adjustable rates.
+There are no fees, no interest, no balloon payments, no adjustable rates.
 The transaction is straightforward: you know the cost before you sign.
-At 48 Hour Probate, every fee is disclosed upfront and we encourage heirs to have an attorney review the agreement.
+At 48 Hour Probate, the purchase price and discount are disclosed upfront and we encourage heirs to have an attorney review the agreement.

 7. Real People With Real Emergencies